Liesel Westermann: Biography

+Westermann won the British WAAA Championships title in the discus throw event at the British 1971 WAAA Championships.

 After retiring from competitions Westermann worked as a teacher of physical education, eventually becoming a consultant for sports and health education with the Ministry for Science and Culture of Lower Saxony.
 An avid opponent of doping (she was once described as the last undoped discus world record holder) she was a member of the Anti-Doping Commission of the German Sports Federation and the National Olympic Committee.
 Westermann is married and has four children.
 As a member of the Free Democratic Party she unsuccessfully contested district elections in 1984.